inspire-eu-validation/view-service/wmts-1.0.0/at79-getcapabilities-layer-metadata.md

         * A HTTP/GET call to the GetRecordById operation of the Discovery service using the identifier of the metadata document.
         * A direct link to the metadata document.

-      * Check that a valid response is retuned calling to the provided URL.
+      * Check that a valid response is returned calling to the provided URL.

 **Reference(s)**:
 * [TG VS](./README.md#ref_TG_VS), Chapter 5.2.3.1, Requirement 79